Stave church: Other countries

 The number of stave churches constructed in Iceland and the rest of Europe is unknown.
 Some believe they were the first type of church to be constructed in Scandinavia; however, the post churches are an older type, although the difference between the two is slight.
 A stave church has a lower construction set on a frame, whereas a post church has earth-bound posts.

 In Sweden, the stave churches were considered obsolete in the Middle Ages and were replaced.
 In Denmark, traces of post churches have been found at several locations, and there are also parts still in existence from some of them.
 A plank of one such church was found in Jutland.
 The plank is now on display at the National Museum of Denmark in Copenhagen and an attempt at reconstructing the church is a featured display at the Moesgård Museum near Aarhus.
 Marks created by several old post churches have also been found at the old stone church in Jelling.

-In Sweden, the medieval Hedared stave church was constructed c.
+In Sweden, the medieval Hedared Stave Church was constructed c.
 1500 at the same location as a previous stave church.
-Other notable places are Maria Minor church in Lund, with its traces of a post church with palisades, and some old parts of Hemse stave church on Gotland.
+Other notable places are Maria Minor church in Lund, with its traces of a post church with palisades, and some old parts of Hemse Stave Church on Gotland.
 In Skåne alone there were around 300 such churches when Adam of Bremen visited Denmark in the first half of the 11th century, but how many of those were stave churches or post churches is unknown.

 In England, there is one similar church of Saxon origin, with much debate as to whether it is a stave church or predates them.
 This is the Greensted Church in Essex.
 General consensus categorizes it as Saxon Type A. Another church bears similarities to stave churches, the medieval stone church of St. Mary in Kilpeck in Herefordshire.
 It features a number of dragon heads.

 In Germany, there is one stone church with a motif depicting a dragon similar to those often seen on Norwegian stave churches and on surviving artifacts from Denmark and Gotland.
 Whether this decoration can be attributed to cultural similarities or whether it indicates similar construction methods in Germany has sparked controversy.

-Replica stave churches have been built in several American communities, mostly in the Upper Midwest, with Norwegian or Islandic immigrant populations.
+Replica stave churches have been built in several American communities, mostly in the Upper Midwest, with Norwegian or Icelandic immigrant populations.